croblesm/DBA-Mastery/MSDB Tuning/README.md

 ## MSDB Tuning

-This is a simple T-SQL script that creates a set of missing indexes on MSDB database, which improves the performance of backup\restore purge process.
+This is a simple T-SQL script that creates a set of missing indexes on MSDB database, which improves the performance of backup/restore purge process.

 The execution time for sp_delete_backuphistory stored procedure dropped in 60% after adding the recommended indexes included in this script.
 So go ahead and try it and let us know how everything works for you!